Indictment: The McMartin Trial

-Indictment: The McMartin Trial is a film made for television that originally aired on HBO on May 20, 1995.
+Indictment: The McMartin Trial is a 1995 American film made for television that originally aired on HBO on May 20, 1995.
 Indictment is based on the true story of the McMartin preschool trial.

 Oliver Stone and Abby Mann were executive producers of the film, which was directed by Mick Jackson.

 The cast includes James Woods and Mercedes Ruehl, as opposing defense and prosecuting attorneys in the McMartin trial.
 Henry Thomas, Sada Thompson and Shirley Knight co-star as the defendants in the case, with Lolita Davidovitch as a child-abuse therapist whose findings were crucial to the prosecution's case and Roberta Bassin as the mother who initiated the case.

 Summary

 A defense lawyer defends an average American family from shocking allegations of child abuse and satanic rituals.
-After seven years and $16 million, the trial ends with the dismissal of all charges.
+After seven years and $15 million, the trial ends with the dismissal of all charges.
 George Freeman is the star witness in the trial.
 Kee MacFarlane and Wayne Satz are in a romantic relationship.
 The poster and ads for the movie declare "The charges were so shocking, the truth didn't matter."